 We were in luck that the sun was shining and on this tour, and I got my first rainbow photo of Háifoss :) And as it was so windy then the waterfall was blowing to the east displaying a circle hidden behind it, which I had never seen before.
 I think this is the most beautiful I have seen Háifoss.Háifoss waterfall is Iceland's 3rd highest waterfall, not counting glacial waterfalls.
 Like Hjálparfoss, Háifoss is situated in Fossá river, which is a spring water tributary of Þjórsá, Iceland's longest river, as I told you earlier.

-Háifoss does not stand alone here on the edge of the central highlands, as Fossá river splits in two and creates another waterfall, which cascades immediately next to Háifoss.
+Háifoss does not stand alone here on the edge of the central highland, as Fossá river splits in two and creates another waterfall, which cascades immediately next to Háifoss.
 Its name is Granni - Neighbour, but they never see each as a majestic cliff separates them.

 Notice the basalt formations by both Háifoss and Granni, which add to their beauty.